 PSY 730 Reading Assessment and Intervention (2-0-2).
 Prerequisite: Permission of instructor.
 Study of principles and techniques for assessing the reading skills of children.
-Students gain competency in developing and applying remedial interventions, with emphasis on applications in school setting..
+Students gain competency in developing and applying remedial interventions, with emphasis on applications in school setting.

 PSY 735 Consultation in School Psychology (2-0-2).
 Prerequisite: Permission of instructor.
+Comprehensive examination of models and methods of consultation.

-Comprehensive examination of models and methods of consultation in schools, with emphasis on the problem-solving process, communication skills, and managing resistance.
+examination of models and methods of consultation in schools, with emphasis on the problem-solving process, communication skills, and managing resistance.